Alicaforsen: Clinical trials

 In a Phase III randomised clinical trial with 299 patients with steroid dependent Crohn's disease, clinical response was correlated with drug exposure, with significant efficacy versus placebo being observed in the subgroup with greatest area under the curve, hence pharmacodynamic modelling suggests that alicaforsen (ISIS 2302) may be an effective therapy at adequate dose levels.

 In another placebo-controlled study with 331 subjects with active Crohn's Disease, alicaforsen failed to demonstrate efficacy in any of its primary outcome measures.
 However there was a suggestion of a therapeutic response in a sub-population with elevated serum CRP (C-reactive Protein) levels >2mg/dl.
 The differential response highlights the confounding symptoms of a large subset of subjects whose needs are apparently not being met by the current clinical trial design.
 There is a need for more specific biomarkers that clearly can identify disease severity and subtypes of Crohn's disease and can be used to monitor disease response objectively.

 Chemistry

-Alicaforsen is a 20 unit phosphorothioate modified antisense oligonucleotide.
+Alicaforsen is a 20 unit phosphorothioate modified antisense oligonucleotide and has the sequence: